wenhanwu95/FS-VAE/README.md

 ## Overall Design
 ![motivation](imgs/fig1.png)
 The overall design of our frequency-semantic enhanced variational autoencoder for zero-shot skeleton action recognition.
+The main contributions are:
+- **Frequency Enhanced Module:**
+  We propose a Frequency Enhanced Module that employs Discrete Cosine Transform (DCT) to decompose skeleton motions into high- and low-frequency components, allowing adaptive feature enhancement to improve semantic representation learning in ZSSAR.

+- **Semantic-based Action Description (SD):**
+  We introduce a novel Semantic-based Action Description (SD), comprising Local action Description (LD) and Global action Description (GD), to enrich the semantic information for improving the model performance.

+- **Calibrated Cross-Alignment Loss:**
+  A Calibrated Cross-Alignment Loss is proposed to address modality gaps and skeleton ambiguities by dynamically balancing positive and negative pair contributions.
+This loss ensures robust alignment between semantic embeddings and skeleton features, improving the model's generalization to unseen actions in ZSSAR.

+- **Extensive Experiments:**
+  Extensive experiments on benchmark datasets demonstrate that our framework significantly outperforms state-of-the-art methods, validating its effectiveness and robustness under various seen-unseen split settings.

 ## Our Approach
 ![Approach](imgs/fig2.png)